Immune Thrombocytopenic Purpura in Children

 - Don't let your child take part in contact sports like soccer, football, rugby, and wrestling, as well as other high-injury activities.

-- Don't give your child aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs) that increase the chance of bleeding.
+- Don't give your child aspirin, ibuprofen, or other nonsteroidal anti-inflammatory drugs (NSAIDs) that increase the chance of bleeding.

 Talk with your child's provider about other ways to prevent injuries.